|A System for the Ten to Follow Jumps Competion 2013-14|

 |On this page: Intro, shortlist table, rules, results, best line & progress reports for 2013-14|

-this page is the same one that was invented by Capital Ratings for the Ten To Follow racing
+this page was originally invented by Capital Ratings for tackling the ever-popular Ten To Follow racing

 There is a brief description of their system just below this note - and more information at the very bottom of this page.
 If you have no past experience of Capital Ratings' TTF system, it may help if you follow the links above labelled Home and Last Jumps Season.
 The big table below is the same shortlist template which formed the core of their online system. >>

 |A blank version of the shortlist template is available for individual use - download blank template.

 For how to enter the TTF each November, see footnote 3.

 For how to perm the system's horses, start with brown note PN6 in col 3 and take it from there.

 The final list of 32 qualifiers for 2013-14, shown in col 3 below, was posted here on Thur, 14th Nov 2013 at 5pm.